AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/updating-work-in-a-project/update-condition-for-tasks-and-issues.md

 You can locate the Condition of tasks and issues in the following areas:

 * Task and issue Updates area, inside of an update, when you are assigned to the task or issue.
+This is not supported in the new commenting experience.
+For information, see [New commenting experience](/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md).
 * Reports and lists when you display the Condition field in a View or Grouping.

 >[!NOTE]